 The displays in the Moving Toys Gallery, on the other side of the mezzanine floor, have toys and games categorised into Look See, Circuits and Motors, Springs and Cogs and Pushes and Pulls.

-2021 update: The V&A Museum of Childhood London in Bethnal Green is currently closed for refurbishment and the reopening date has not yet been announced.
-Read the latest updates about how the V&A Museum of Childhood is being transformed into a new world-leading museum of design and creativity for children and young people on the V&A website.
+The Young V&A, previously the V&A Museum of Childhood, in Bethnal Green will be re-opening on 1 July 2023.
+Read the latest updates about how the former Museum of Childhood London has been transformed into a new world-leading museum of design and creativity for children on the Young V&A website.

 Address: Cambridge Heath Road, London E2 9PA